Examples for .NET

 .
 This method is similar to theParseProtocolLink

-method but does not require knowledge of the command line format, providing a fixed set of parameters.
+method, but it does not require knowledge of the command line format, providing a fixed set of parameters.

 Processing events: